 On: November 1, 2023 | By: Roberto Bergami | 5 min. read

-Successful exporters and importers know how to measure the risks associated with doing business with potential new suppliers or clients and the countries in which reside.
+Successful exporters and importers know how to measure the risks associated with doing business with potential new suppliers or clients and the countries in which they reside.

 Foreign Government Regulation of Business

-Here are the last five categories of the report along with a brief description of the importance of each:
+Here are the last five categories of the report, along with a brief description of the importance of each:

 This category may be useful if you are thinking of investing in a foreign enterprise.
-The only useful link to trade in goods is probably the structure of companies with directors' liabilities, shareholders' rights and investor protection.
+The only useful link to trade in goods is the structure of companies with directors' liabilities, shareholders' rights and investor protection.

 I am reminded of the words supposedly said by Benjamin Franklin: "The only things certain in life are death and taxes."
 Yes, taxes are a necessary part of life and business; it is the system we have.

-The interesting thing about taxes is that unlike duties that are an international matter, taxes are a domestic matter.
+The interesting thing about taxes is that, unlike duties which are an international matter, taxes are a domestic matter.
 Governments levy taxes primarily to raise revenue so public services that would otherwise not exist can be provided.
 Examples of these are infrastructure, security and welfare.
 You cannot tell a government how much to provide its citizens or how.
 That is part of sovereignty, and the government of the day will decide the standard of the provision of services.